vikas-0/RemovePoke/README.md

 You can simply **Download the extension from [here](https://github.com/vikas-0/RemovePoke/raw/master/bin/RemovePoke.crx)** and Add to your chrome browser (Instruction to add is given below), or you can clone the project and load into the chrome by turning developer option on.

-To add the extension first download it from the give link.
+To add the extension first download it from the given link.
 Then open your download folder and the chrome extension page at `chrome://extensions/`
 ![Dragging and Dropping extension file into chrome extension page](https://github.com/vikas-0/RemovePoke/raw/master/Screenshot%20from%202016-07-16%2015-48-46.png)
 Drag and drop the file into the chrome extension page.